 Kidzania is a sprawling indoor complex that lets younger kids try their hand at various real-world jobs, such as doctor or fireman, in a role-play setting.
 They can earn money and even deposit it in their own bank account.
 Note, Wednesdays are set aside as English-speaking days.

 If the kids want a break from sightseeing and a chance to just play a zillion video games, perhaps a trip to indoor amusement park Joypolis is in order.
 And car enthusiasts may enjoy the mini-car racetrack, car simulators and showroom at Toyota Mega Web.

 TIP: Families who happen to be in Tokyo during one of the two-week grand sumo tournaments held each year (in January, May and September) might enjoy visiting Ryogoku Kokugikan, the National Sumo Hall, for a peek at this ancient and intense physical art form.
 At other times, those interested can try to visit one of the many sumo stables for a view of training.
-Your hotel should be able to help you arrange either.
+Ciao Bambino travel advisors can help you arrange either.

 Once you’ve had your fill of central Tokyo and would like to explore a bit farther afield, here are a few popular day trips:

 Located in the Fuji-Hakone-Izu National Park, this mountain area about 100 miles west of Tokyo is known for its hot springs resorts, views of iconic Mount Fuji and Hakone Shrine, with its beautiful red torii gates.